Sites associated with hazardous substances and contaminated land

 Many factors can affect the risk of such effects occurring, such as volume, concentration, degree of hazard and persistence of the contaminants discharged to the site, as well as soil and hydro-geological conditions on-site.
 Some contaminants, such as those associated with gasworks and timber treatment sites, are very toxic and persistent, potentially leading to long lasting effects on the environment.

 Council's involvement in the identification and management of sites associated with hazardous substances arises from its responsibilities defined in Section 30 of the RMA.
 Council also has responsibilities under Section 35 to gather information, monitor and keep records so that it can effectively carry out its functions under the Act.
-Council has a strategy for managing sites associated with hazardous substances and contaminated land.

 Council has developed an electronic register (the Selected Land Use Sites (SLUS) register).
 The SLUS register is a tool to enable efficient administration and management of information about HAIL sites, and to ensure that relevant information can be readily sourced and provided in response to enquiries.